 Self-employment enables entrepreneurs with disabilities (EWD) to gain the opportunity to adapt their work to their needs, achieve flexibility and accommodation, which are the usual barriers to employment.
 Beyond general employment assistance, there is little public program support to assist EWDs in self-employment (Renko, Parker Harris, & Caldwell, 2016).
 The Department of Education’s Rehabilitation Services Administration funded programs to prepare people with disabilities for employment; yet, in 2012, self-employment accounted only for 2.4% of the case closures (Drake, Bond, Goldman, Hogan, & Karakus, 2016).

 Tasavori, Ghauri, and Zaefarian (2016) studied social entrepreneurship in India, finding that various factors contributed to social enterprise success.
 First, success consisted of environmental factors such as product or service demand and the political arena’s expectations.
 Second, other factors involved marketing strategies and specific organizational characteristics, including support from management and adequate financial assistance.
 Third, success consisted of focused entrepreneurial discipline.
-Tasavori et al. concluded that these factors were critical predictors of achievement, with funding being the most relevant issue.
+Tasavori et al. concluded that these issues were critical predictors of success, with financing being the most significant issue.
 Also, while many social entrepreneurs have sufficient private funding to start their enterprises, investment in such organizations rose (Ahaibwe & Kasirye, 2015; Kickul & Lyons, 2015; Tarilaye & Okoye, 2017).

 1.2.
 Research Problem and Significance